2D vs 3D Animation - Pros, Cons, and The Best Choice!

 2D animation typically follows a frame-by-frame approach, drawing each movement individually or digitally illustrated.

-A few online animation tools, like Animaker, have further simplified the process by offering pre-built character animations and motion presets.
+A few online animation tools have further simplified the process by offering pre-built character animations and motion presets.

 This allows users to create animated content with just a few clicks, with no drawing skills required.